Homesteading Family Logo

 Getting Started

-• Fill the pressure cooker with 2 inches of water and begin heating it up (hot, but not boiling).
+• Fill the pressure canner with 2 inches of water and begin heating it up (hot, but not boiling).

 • Place a rack at the bottom of the pressure canner to avoid jars rattling and breaking.